 Mixed Grain Pilaf

-Go easy with this one-pot side dish that can be prepared in advance and reheated before dinner.
+This one-pot side dish can be prepared in advance and reheated before dinner.

 - 2 tablespoons unsalted butter

 - 1 large onion, finely chopped